Organisational work and curated projects

 Workshops included: Fungi and Microbes in the Garden – soil, compost, compost tea making, fungi and mushrooms in the garden.
 With Adam Ormes Court of SoilHack Lesley Green of Bisley Community Composting Scheme.
 Make your own Tempeh, with Imogen Shaw and Kefir production with Rupert Howe

-Fungusloci, Strouds one and only urban mushroom farm, celebrated its first anniversary by hosting an exhibition and events programme that explored the art of inter-species collaboration: humans and microbiology working together in the production of food, drink and other artefacts.
+Fungusloci, Strouds one and only urban mushroom farm, celebrated its first anniversary by hosting an exhibition and events programme that explored the art of inter-species collaboration: humans and microbiology working together in the production of food, drink and other artifacts.

 The temporary museum included a wide range of produce from the world of brewing, fermentation and culturing.
 It contained well-known culinary items such as breads, beers, wine, vinegar, cheese, yoghurt and chocolate as well as less familiar cultured produce from around the world like Tempeh, kefir, kombucha tea, kimchee, and some home furnishings.